ApurvaBhargava/apurvabhargava.github.io/writeups/snip-multitask-fewshot.md

 1. Few-shot / low-data generalization in un-pretrained models
 2. Few-shot / low-data generalization in pretrained settings (transfer learning)
 3. Reduction in catastrophic forgetting in continual learning by using SNIP saliency score in an EWC-style penalty
-4. Parameter-efficient conitnual learning via SNIP-based PackNet strategy
+4. Parameter-efficient continual learning via SNIP-based PackNet strategy

 The strategies are evaluated on the following models: